 I frequently mention this assurance to my clients.
 If an unfortunate event renders Structure unable to continue working with them, they would have no difficulty locating a developer replacement who could work on their WordPress websites.

 For the record, Structure isn’t going anywhere.
-However, it is certainly peace of mind when you know you’re not choosing an obscure platform only specialists can use.
+However, knowing you’re not choosing an obscure platform only specialists can use is peace of mind.

 We recently migrated a client’s website from a platform called Higher Logic to WordPress.
 The client is so much happier after the transition.
 I share this story because Higher Logic is one of those obscure platforms.
 While some use it, it’s highly specialized and requires paying a high-rate developer to make almost any update.